trevordilley/crpg/README.md

   * Import a scene with a nice background
   * Use the polygonal geometry defined in the scene for FoV instead of my tilemap stuff
   * Move characters around and see the FoV work
+  * Change over to using artermis-odb for ECS framework
 * Package the game up and upload to itch.io
   * Force me to go through the steps of actually making a distributable thing
   * See how hard it is to share the game, if it's not hard to share with my friends then maybe I'll get over the urge to want to have it run on the web